 Here’s a 45 minute talk I gave to Denver UX Newbies called “Make Your First UX Project a Success.”
 I talk about advocating for UX and what I’ve found to be the most important part of the UX process.

 When you hire someone to work on your product, you are hiring more than a skill set.
 You are hiring a person.
 Along with that person, you are hiring a philosophy.

 When you hire me, you hire someone who wants to deeply listen to find the pain points.
 It’s in my core.
 I want to highlight them, help you prioritize them, then fix them.

-I want to help you clarify your vision.
 I want to be the catalyst that up-levels your team.